eModbus/eModbus/README.md

 - ``*data`` and ``data_length``: data points to a buffer containing the response message bytes, ``data_length`` gives the number of bytes in the message.
 - ``token``: this is a general concept throughout the library, so a detour is necessary.
 #### The ``token`` concept
-Each request can (and should) be given a user-defined ``token`` value.
+Each request must be given a user-defined ``token`` value.
 This is taken with the request and delivered again with the response the request has caused.
 No processing whatsoever is done on the token, you will get what you sent.
 This enables a user to keep track of the sent requests when receiving a response.

 Imagine an application that has several ModbusClients working; some for dedicated TCP Modbus servers, another for a RS485 RTU Modbus and another again to request different TCP servers.

 If you only want to have a single onData and onError function handling all responses regardless of the server that sent them, you will need a means to tell one response from the other.

-Your token you gave at request time will tell you that, as the response willl return exactly that token.
+Your token you gave at request time will tell you that, as the response will return exactly that token.

 ##### ``void onErrorHandler(MBOnError handler)``
 Very similar to the ``onDataHandler`` call, this allows to catch all error responses with a callback function.

 **Note:** it is not *required* to have an error callback registered.
-If there is none, errors will vanish unnoticed!
+But if there is none, errors will vanish unnoticed!

 The ``onErrorhandler`` call accepts a function pointer with the following signature only:
 ```